Aidbox Docs

 • A Databricks workspace (Free Edition works for evaluation, paid for production)

-• The Databricks CLI installed locally (brew install databricks/tap/databricks on macOS) — every Databricks-side operation in the tutorial uses it
+• The Databricks CLI installed and authenticated locally.
+Every Databricks-side operation in the tutorial uses it.

 • For managed-zerobus: Zerobus enabled on your SKU (Databricks Free Edition supports it; for paid plans confirm with Databricks support)